ezou626/mnist-digit-classifier/README.md

  The plan is gonna be to retrain this model with some failing testcases to improve performance

- This model is striaght of of MNIST training right now
+ This model is striaght of of MNIST training right now (~96% accuracy on some test set)

  Details:
  Miniconda